+See how you can GET MORE with Aspire Health Plan:

+Co-pays as low as \$0

+Voer-the-counter

+allowance

+Preventive dental

-Truth is, your Medicare options are not all the same.
-See how you can GET MORE with Aspire Health Plan: - Co-pays as low as \$0 - · Over-the-counter allowance - Preventive dental - Prescription drug coverage - \Fitness benefit with access to local gyms, including Montage Wellness Center - \ Transportation to in-network appointments
+Fitness benefit with access to local gyms, including Montage Wellness Center

+Transportation to in-network appointments

+Prescription drug coverage

 Take a fresh look and see what you might be missing from Medicare.
 COME TO A SEMINAR TODAY, IN PERSON OR VIRTUALLY.

 Call (855) 902-0414 (TTY: 711) to RSVP or visit www.aspirehealthplan.org/seminars

-Cooke in the target to Cooker To the Co - Importati 1, tk - nobiji nesti nga a 7 1,749 Final Push Barring buyout vote flip, local water district prepares for court.
+16 MONTEREY COUNTY WEEKLY DECEMBER 30 2021-JANUARY 5: 2022 -NEWS- Final Push Barring buyout vote flip, local water district prepares for court.
 It's the latest chapter in an effort to take over Cal Am.
 By Christopher Neely he reasons why a key commission rejected the local water district's voter-approved mandate to buy water utility California American Water on Dec.
 6 ranged from social equity to free-market politics.
-However, one major question hung over the vote: If all of Cal Am's private property holdings turn into tax-exempt public assets, how will that impact public agencies reliant on those property taxes for funding?
-George Riley, a board member on the Monterey Peninsula Water Management District-the agency responsible for leading the buyout of Cai Am's water system-has been meeting with commissioners on the Local Agency Formation Commission of Monterey County since the commissioners voted 5-2 against activating the district's power to become a water "If they vote no then, they will get sued." utility, a crucial step before the buyout.
-In their nay votes, commissioners Chris Lopez, Mary Ann Leffel and Pete Poitras cited uncertainties with how public agencies and satellite systems would fare without Cal Am.
-They wanted ironclad agreements that the water management district would subsidize some of the immediate property tax revenue loss for school and fire districts, and that Cal Am's satellite service areas, such as Chualar, would not see water rate increases.
+However, one major question hung over the vore: If all of Cal Am's private property holdings turn into tax-exempt public assets, how will that impact public agencies reliant on those property taxes for funding?
+George Riley, a board member on the Monterey Peninsula Water Management District-the agency responsible for leading the buyout of Cai Am's water system-has been meeting with commissioners on the Local Agency Formation Commission of Monterey County since the commissioners voted 5-2 against activating the district's power to become a water "If they vote no then, they will get sued." utility. a crucial step before the buyout.
+In their nay votes, commissioners Chris Lopez, Mary Ann Leffel and Pete Poirras cited uncertainties with how public agencies and satellite systems would fare without Cal Arn.
+They wanted ironclad agreements that the water management district would subsidize some of the immediate property tax revenue loss for school and fire districts, and that Cal Am's satellite service areas, such as Chualar. would not see water rate increases.
 The water district has committed to addressing the issues-resolving the problems was a condition of approval when LAFCO voted against the district in December.
-However, district officials say they cannot agree to contrac-
+However, district oflicials say they cannot agree to contrac-